anshumanrana331/OpenShare/README.md

 # OPENSHARE file-share
 A file sharing app in which the user can upload the file and send its downloading link to the other person.
-Frontend Tech : HTML, CSS, and Vanilla Javascript.
-Backend Tech : Node, Express and MongoDB.
+Built Frontend using HTML, CSS, and Vanilla Javascript, and Backend using Node, Express and MongoDB.

 # download zip or clone, then install Dependencies using npm install